 “Give us a pairs of blasters then,” said Alexé.
 “We’ll go right out there.”

-It actually worked out fairly well in the end, as the three of them were at work covering the three dead as everyone else shuffled up the stairs and out, and each of them passed the open grave, and so had a chance to pay their respects, and most as least stopped for a moment or so, though a few looked away, so much pain on their faces Saché, from where she watched everyone exit, though they simply couldn’t bear it.
+It actually worked out fairly well in the end, as the three of them were at work covering the three dead as everyone else shuffled up the stairs and out, and each of them passed the open grave, and so had a chance to pay their respects.
+Most as least stopped for a moment or so, though a few looked away, so much pain on their faces that Saché, from where she watched everyone exit, thought they simply couldn’t bear it.

 Everyone still alive could more or less walk, though not all of them could walk very fast.
 When almost everyone was out, Saché left the last people to emerge without her and went to where Mondie and Temmy were near the front of the group, staring out at the path ahead while talking to each other with such smiles that she thought they had to be reminiscing.
 But as she reached them, she heard the wife say, “And that was probably where Rolla came from,” and her smile faded.